nkls-rdlr/llm-summarizer/README.md

 # llm-summarizer
-A simple LLM application for summarizing the content of YouTube videos that runs entirely locally, powered by Streamlit.
+A simple LLM application for summarizing the content of YouTube videos that runs locally, powered by Streamlit and Ollama.
 Enter a YouTube URL, pick a transcription option, and wait for your LLM-generated summary to be generated.

 ## Basic functionality
 1. User inputs the URL of a YouTube video in the UI, and selects whether they want to use subtitles or an AI-generated transcript as a basis for the summary.